 Stochastic dynamics of vibro-impact systems with applications in energy harvesting

-SUMMER 2021: Opportunities for undergraduate Research:
+SUMMERS: Opportunities for undergraduate Research:

 In Summer 2021 and 2023, undergraduate researchers have worked with the international team at Georgia Tech, Georgia State University and Heriot-Watt University/ University of Southampton/ISVR in the area of applied mathematics, nonlinear dynamics and energy harvesting with soft electro-active polymers.
 Specific projects have include: Learning nonlinear dynamical analysis and computational methods, in order to study bifurcations in vibro-impacting energy harvesting systems and nonlinear dynamic dampers.
 With this expertise, they have explored the impact of variation in design parameters for the devices on their performance and energy output.
 They have also have the opportunity to compare how different types of input – noisy or regularly fluctuating – can benefit or disrupt the dynamics and the energy profile.
 Extensions have been used in a new type of Targeted Energy Transfer, based on the vibro-impact design, for passive broadband damping of damaging large fluctuations.
 See results on the above webpage, which includes publications from undergraduate teams.